TexasInstruments/edgeai-tensorlab/data/descriptions/help_vision.md

 - The annotated json file and images must be under a suitable folder with the dataset name.
 - Under the folder with dataset name, the following folders must exist:
 - (1) there must be an "images" folder containing the images
-- (2) there must be an annotations folder containing the annotation json file with the name given below.
+- (2) there must be an "annotations" folder containing the annotation json file with the name given below.

 #### Object Detection dataset format
 An object detection dataset should have the following structure.